In Salford we believe that our health and wellbeing is improved by connecting with culture, creativity and heritage.

 Register your free place →

 Creative health recognises the link between wellbeing and the arts – whether that’s drawing or diamond art, cheerleading or cookery, making music or visiting museums.
-Whether you are being creative at home or in a community or health setting – in Salford we know that creativity has the power to improve how we feel, prevent illness, support recovery, strength social connections and reduce health inequalities.
+Whether creativity happens at home, or in a community or healthcare setting – in Salford we know that the arts improve how we feel: they prevent illness, support recovery, strengthen social connections and reduce health inequalities.

 The Salford Creative Health Network brings together local arts organisations with health and social care services, creative practitioners, and community groups.
 Our aims are:

-• To get arts and health working in closer connection in Salford as a system
+• To encourage arts and health to work in closer connection as a system in Salford

 • To increase creative opportunities for all ages – especially those with the greatest health needs